 The kind of car one drives can also influence the severity of a bike accident.
 Larger SUVs or trucks, with their higher ground clearance and bigger footprints, can increase the chance of someone dying in an accident by 50% compared to if they were hit by a standard sedan.
 Speed is also a major factor in the severity of an accident: a study in New York City found that someone being hit by a car going 25 miles per hour is half as likely to die from injuries than if a car was going 30 mph, which led to the city instituting a blanket 25 mph speed limit in order to help promote safer streets for pedestrians and cyclists.

-Contact An Experienced St. Louis Bicycle Accident Attorney
+Contact An Experienced St. Louis, MO Bicycle Accident Attorney

-If you have been injured in a St. Louis bicycle accident, contact a lawyer who is committed to getting you justice for your accident.
-Talk to Combs Law Group online, or over the phone at (314) 900-HELP, and put our top-rated St. Louis personal injury attorneys to work for you today.
+If you have been injured in a bicycle accident in St. Louis or anywhere in Missouri, contact a lawyer who is committed to getting you justice for your accident.
+Talk to Combs Law Group online, or over the phone at (314) 900-HELP, and put our top-rated St. Louis, MO personal injury attorneys to work for you today.